The Ecosystem's Feedback Loops

 The preceding sections have described the ecosystem's characteristics, acceleration challenges, and knowledge gaps.
 This section asks a different question: not what the problems are, but why they are so structurally persistent.
 Why does an ecosystem that has been extensively diagnosed, extensively funded, and extensively programme-supported continue to produce the same dysfunctional outcomes?

+The three system structures developed earlier in this publication operate through six feedback loops.
 Five reinforce the equilibrium.
 One - the founder experience flywheel - is the only counterforce inside the system, and it is structurally undermined by the others.
 Each loop is rational for the actors inside it.
 Together they reproduce an equilibrium that serves no one.
 L1 and L2 form a co-reinforcing pair.
 L3 is starved by L1, drained by L4 and L6, and leaks through L5.
 External shocks - like the 2022–24 correction - can interrupt loops temporarily.
 Only deliberate intervention in the loop mechanisms changes them permanently.

 Loop 1: The Programme-Rich, Capability-Thin Reinforcing Loop